canerozdemirr/Fish-Master-Clone/README.md

 Feel free to ask any questions you have, I will upgrade this project with few minor changes like adding a score UI when a fish is caught or adding a few sound effects.

+Project also features an offline earning system that you can modify, so I hope you will be able to use it in your own projects.

 Stay healthy and stay safe :)

 ![screenshot1](https://i.hizliresim.com/yNvDxI.jpg)